NayyarUnda/Pythonclass/Newyork Taxi Trip Analysis-Final Project/Readme .md

 ## Analysis 3

-**When is the trip time maximum and minimum?**
+**When is the trip time maximum and minimum, when going from Midtown to La Guardia airport?**

-In Analysis 3, I evaluated trip timings for trip from midtown to La Guardia Airport at different time of the day.
+In Analysis 3, I evaluated trip timings for trip from midtown to La Guardia Airport at different times of the day.
 To run the code :-
 ```
 python Analysis_3.py